Anshoo-Rajput/hello-world/README.md

 2. Next you need to our project's GitHub repository to your desktop

 3. Open command line navigate to the project folder.
 Then type the following commands to install required dependencies :
+     ```javascript
-    * npm install async, body-parser, connect-flash, ejs, express, express-session, locus, method-override, mongoose, passport, passport-     local, passport-local-mongoose, puppeteer, request --save
+      npm install async, body-parser, connect-flash, ejs, express, express-session, locus, method-override, mongoose, passport, passport-     local, passport-local-mongoose, puppeteer, request --save
+     ```

-4. After successful installation run the command *node app.js* to start the project.
+4. After successful installation run the following command to start the application :
+      ```javascript
+       node app.js
+      ```
    If you see *Server Has Started!!* then you have successfully setup everything and good to go with our application.

 5. Your package.json should look like this with the following dependencies
      ```javascript